 ☐ Take all necessary steps to complete and correct the record.

 It is counsel’s duty to ensure that there is an adequate record before the appellate court so that all issues may be resolved on the merits.
-A failure to correct or complete the record may preclude full consideration and resolution of the issues.
-The procedure to complete the record depends on the item sought.
+A failure to complete or correct the record may preclude full consideration and resolution of the issues.
+The procedure to complete and/or correct the record depends on the item sought.